-The Movement Disorders Clinic at Yale New Haven brings together specialists in neurology, neurosurgery, neuro-genetics, and neuropsychology to provide patients with complex movement disorders individualized care, including drug therapies, botulinum toxin injections and deep brain stimulation.
+The Movement Disorders Program at Yale New Haven brings together specialists in neurology, neurosurgery, neuro-genetics, and neuropsychology to provide patients with complex movement disorders individualized care, including drug therapies, botulinum toxin injections and deep brain stimulation.

 Conditions We Treat: